Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Conclusion

 \section{Conclusion}

 We introduce semantic regexes, a structured language for automatically describing LLM features.
-The semantic regex language is grounded in our current understanding of how LLM features operate.
-Each primitive and modifier is designed to reflect patterns observed in interpretability research\,---\,i.e., that features often respond to exact tokens (\srr{symbol}), syntactically related word forms (\srr{lexeme}), and semantically related categories (\srr{field}), and their activations are often shaped by domain constraints (\srr{context}) or co-occurrence with other patterns~\citep{neuronpedia,templeton2024scaling}.
-As our understanding of LLM representations grows, we expect the semantic regex language will evolve, with new components added or altered to capture novel feature behaviors.
-Moreover, just as there are many languages for programming, alternative structured languages for interpretability may be developed with affordances that match particular interpretability goals, such as highlighting input vs. output features, describing particular model components (e.g., attention heads), or exposing safety-relevant aspects of features.
-The affordances of consistency, conciseness, and abstraction that we build into semantic regexes expose a broader design space of structured languages for interpretability that we hope will improve our understanding and control of LLMs.
+The semantic regex language is grounded in current understanding of LLM features.
+Each primitive and modifier is designed to reflect patterns observed in interpretability research\,---\,i.e., that features often respond to exact tokens (\srr{symbol}), syntactic word forms (\srr{lexeme}), and semantic categories (\srr{field}), and their activations are domain-dependent (\srr{context}) and co-occur with other patterns~\citep{neuronpedia,templeton2024scaling}.
+As our understanding of LLM representations grows, we expect the semantic regex language will evolve, with components added or altered to capture new feature behaviors.
+Just as there are many programming languages to meet different goals, future languages for interpretability may be developed with affordances suited to particular interpretability tasks, such as highlighting input vs. output features, describing particular model components (e.g., attention heads), or exposing safety-relevant features.
+The affordances of consistency, conciseness, and complexity that we build into semantic regexes expose a broader design space of structured languages for interpretability that can improve our collective understanding and control of LLMs.